 Hyde Park Barracks Museum

-The Hyde Park Barracks runs family-friendly programs year-round to engage children in its history such as their “Convict Escapades” event, where kids can experience life as a convict.
+The Hyde Park Barracks runs family-friendly programs year-round to engage children in its history.
 Get info on upcoming events here.

 Find out more about visiting the Hyde Park Barracks Museum here.

 When it opened in 1897, The Australian Museum became the first museum in Australia, with an international reputation in the fields of natural history and anthropology.
 The museum’s dinosaur exhibition, containing 10 complete dinosaur skeletons and eight life-sized models is very popular with kids.

 The Australian Museum also runs family-focussed programs year round for kids aged 9 months and up.
 School aged kids always have a large range of science-based activities to choose from during the school holidays.

 Royal Botanic Garden Sydney and the Domain